spesml/spesml.github.io/2_Concepts/5_MaturityModel/0_maturity_model.md

 ## Capability description

 In the following, we describe each capability in detail, grouped by respective Viewpoint and Focus area.
+Additionally, we describe how the capability is used in the [plugin](https://spesml.github.io/plugin.html/).

 ### Requirements Viewpoint
 There are three focus areas in this Viewpoint: the Requirements Elicitation (REE), the Requirements Specification (RES), and the Requirements Refinement (RER).
 More information on the Requirements Viewpoint can be found [here](https://spesml.github.io/concepts/modeling_framework/requirements_viewpoint.html).